 - Temporary adjustable hem tape

-1. Measure the desired height of the red and white wasitband that will wrap around the waist.
+1. Measure the desired height of the red and white waistband that will wrap around the waist over the sweatshirt.
 Height is optional and depends on the size of the costume, but it should cover from the bottom hem of the sweatshirt to just about the belly button.

 2. Create rectangles in both red and white felt that are 3 -4″ wide.
 These will be sewn together to create the waistband.
 After sewing together, the striped felt strip should be double the width of the sweatshirt when it’s laid flat.
 Thus, create enough strips to cover double the width of the sweatshirt, including about 1/2″ seam allowance on each rectangle.